coreyschwarz/FirstCoding/README.md

 ### DecisionFlowchart.png is a flowchart to determine which of two numbers is larger.
 ### Python.png is an example of a Python program in which two numbers are compared to see which is larger.
 ### MyClass.png is a class chart showcasing the attributes and methods of a flower.
+### PythonOOP1.png is a code that asserts that all flowers are blooming and growing; roses, daisies, and hydrangeas are three examples.
+### PythonOOP2.png is a continuation of PythonOOP1.png